astrandb/weatherlink/README.md

 Contributions are most welcome.
 Optimizations, new features, translations...
 Please submit a PR or just leave an issue in the repo.

+## Translation
+To handle submission of translations we are using [Lokalise](https://lokalise.com/login/).
+They provide us with an amazing platform that is easy to use and maintain.

+To help out with the translation of Miele integration  you need an account on Lokalise, the easiest way to get one is to [click here](https://lokalise.com/login/)  then select "Log in with GitHub".

+When you have created the account, the [click here](https://app.lokalise.com/public/7686649965196d3196cb85.23152808/) to join the project.
+If you want to add a new language, please open an issue.

+The translations are pulled when a new release of the integration is prepared.
+So you must wait until there is a new release until your look for your updates.

+If you want to add new elements that needs translation you should enter them in /translations/en.json and submit a PR.
+The new keys will appear in Lokalise when the PR is merged.

 ## Disclaimer

 The package and its author are not affiliated with Davis Instruments or Weatherlink.
 Use at your own risk.